-27 Jun Clinical investigations of the ABLE Exoskeleton
+27 Jun Clinical investigations

 We performed 2 clinical trials in leading neurorehabilitation hospitals in Germany and Spain proving safety, feasibility and usability of the exoskeleton in a clinical setting, and showing significant improvements in clinical outcomes and benefits in rehabilitation.